 So, how are things going today?
 How did Grit lead to your eventual success?

 Fortunately, I have amazing parents who supported my craziness and helped me along the way in many different ways.
 One of the greatest pieces of advice I got from a mentor came from my Father.
-He once told me that I talked too much and that if I wanted to be successful I needed to listen way more than I spoke.
+He once told me that I talked too much and that if I wanted to be successful, I needed to listen way more than I spoke.

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?

 The second major mistake was taking on another large-scale project that deviated from our core business.
 I met with a visionary businessman who encouraged me to figure out a way to think larger than life.
 I decided to go big and buy a domain name for over $1 million.
-This domain name and the area of business was a huge distraction and almost killed our business.
+This domain name and the area of business were a huge distraction and almost killed our business.
 It took me three years to figure out that I had made the mistake of losing focus.
-I was distracted and looking at the shiny object vs seeing that I had the golden pathway all along.
+I was distracted and looking at the shiny object vs. seeing that I had the golden pathway all along.
 Shutting that line of business down was the most humbling and rewarding experience of my career.
 To this day, I encourage my Team to remind me of the shiny object when the object reappears in a different form.

 What do you think makes your company stand out?
 Can you share a story?

-Our company stands out because we really care about the wine and the customer experience (order and post order).
-Most of all we have amazing people on our Team.
+Our company stands out because we really care about the wine and the customer experience (order and post-order).
+Most of all, we have amazing people on our Team.
 Our Team consists of brilliant people who constantly think of ways to improve ourselves so that our customers feel compelled to become our biggest fans.

 I have many stories about how we went above and beyond for our customers, but there’s one story that stands out the most.
 I once had a customer who ordered wine and needed it delivered on a Thursday or Friday.
 The shipping courier who was responsible for the delivery missed the target deadline.
 The customer was beyond upset.